DiscographyBandsRecordings Songs |

 Members

-After the short stint with The Eventuals, Doug went on to form what would be his last band, after 12 years of being part of the Tempe music scene.
+After the he was fired from the Gin Blossoms, Doug went on to form what would be his last band, after 12 years of being part of the Tempe music scene.
 Or at least the last band with documented Hopkins material.

 Songs Of Innocence has always been somewhat of a complete mystery, however it turns out this recording was made, but never released.

 Two songs that were definitely part of Songs Of Innocence were Ponyboy & Johnny and Cathedral City.
 Both of these Hopkins classics from the cassette were aired on the Local 98 Rock Doug Hopkins tribute radio broadcast.
 When Brian Blush suggested to have a tape rolling, because a lot of rare stuff would be played, it rang true for these Chimeras tracks, as the recording will probably never be heard, and the broadcast is the only place you'll find some songs from it.
-Furthermore, we have no idea what else was recorded for Songs Of Innocence.
-The following lists songs Doug wrote while in the Chimeras, but it's unknown whether they were recorded for Songs Of Innocence.
-A few of them have been re-recorded (both in studio, and live) for releases post Hopkins, which are the only available versions of the songs.
-Ponyboy And Johnny

 Written By: